rajvipulraj401/IntvQuestionsFINAL/js.md

 ### 🔍 **Need**

-in JavaScript, when we copy an object or an array, sometimes the changes in the copied version also affect the original one. — which is not expected. and in order to understand why this happens, we need to understand the **difference between shallow copy and deep copy**.
+In JavaScript, when we copy an object or an array, sometimes the changes in the copied version also affect the original one — which is not expected.
+And in order to understand why this happens, we need to understand the **difference between shallow copy and deep copy**.

 ---

 ### 📖 **What is it**

-A **shallow copy** means copying just the reference of the variable which is holding the address of **non-primitive data type** and in case of object it means copying only the **top-level properties** and If the object contains nested objects, those are **still shared** between the original and the copy.
+A **shallow copy** means copying just the reference of the variable which is holding the address of **non-primitive data type**, and in case of object it means copying only the **top-level properties**.
+If the object contains nested objects, those are **still shared** between the original and the copy.

-.
-On the other hand **deep copy** means creating a new object(array or object) and then manually copying each element of that object into it so that changing the copied object do not change the original object .
+On the other hand, a **deep copy** means creating a new object (array or object) and then manually copying each element of that object into it, so that changing the copied object does not affect the original object.

+**Note** —
-**Note** ---`In js we can use spread operator to solve shallow copying problem for the first layer of the objects but if the object is deeply nested then for this we have to use Object.stringify and Object.Parse and some other libraries like Lodas because spread operator also does shallow copying in the case of nested object as it just copies the reference of them.`
+In JS we can use the **spread operator** to solve shallow copying problems for the first layer of objects.
+But if the object is deeply nested, we need to use `JSON.stringify()` and `JSON.parse()` or libraries like Lodash, because spread also does shallow copying in the case of nested object as — it just copies references of nested objects.

+> 🔥 **Bonus:** In modern JavaScript (ES2022+), we also have a native method called `structuredClone()` that can perform deep cloning and supports more data types like `Date`, `Map`, `Set`, etc., unlike JSON methods.

 ---